MoeinT/airflow-docker/README.md

 The default workflow behaviour is to trigger tasks only if all the upstream tasks have completed successfully.
 All operators have a ```trigger_rule``` argument that determines the rule for which the task should be triggered.
 The default value for that argument is ```all_success```.
 There are 9 other trigger rules.
 See the documentation [here](https://airflow.apache.org/docs/apache-airflow/1.10.3/concepts.html?highlight=trigger%20rule).

+# Airflow Plugins

+Plugins in Airflow are extensions that allow you to add new functionalities or customize certain features of Airflow to suit your specific needs.
+Airflow has a modular architecture that allows you to create plugins to add new operators, sensors, hooks, or even entire subsystems.

+For example, if you need to interact with a specific API, you can create a custom operator that encapsulates the logic to interact with that API, and then add it to Airflow using a plugin.
+Or, if you need to customize the behavior of the scheduler, you can create a plugin that overrides the default scheduler implementation.

+To create a plugin, you need to define a Python module that contains the code for your plugin.
+The module should be placed in the plugins directory of your Airflow installation.
+You can then register your plugin with Airflow by creating an instance of the ```AirflowPlugin``` class and defining the hooks, operators, sensors, or other components that your plugin provides.

 # Running ElasticSearch within the Airflow environment

 It is an open-source, full-text search and analytics engine that allows you to store, search, and analyze large volumes of data quickly and in real-time.
 Elasticsearch can be useful in Airflow for various purposes: